KianJay/HTML5_Form/README.md

 <h2> Motivation</h2>
-the motivation behind the creation is to review the basic HTML5
+The motivation behind the creation is to review the basic HTML5

 <h2>Code style</h2>
 ESLint-airbnb & Prettier